solid-software/flutter_vlc_player/README.md

   /*** METHODS ***/
   /// [url] - the URL of the stream to start playing.
-  /// This stops playback and changed the URL.
+  /// This stops playback and changes the URL.
 Once the new URL has been loaded, the playback state will revert to
   /// its state before the method was called. (i.e. if setStreamUrl is called whilst media is playing, once the new
   /// URL has been loaded, the new stream will begin playing.)
   Future<void> setStreamUrl(String url);